dqksnow/dqksnow.github.io/README.md

 A Variable Selection Method for the Additive Hazards Model with Current Status Data.
 Journal of Systems Science and Mathematical Sciences, 42(5): 1314-1329. (in Chinese) [PDF](./pdfs/hui2022variable.pdf)

 ## Experience

-### Research Assistant, University of Connecticut
-- **Duration:** Jul 2024 - Aug 2024
-- **Description:** A project on the impact of social determinants of health(SDOH) and frailty index on accelerated aging in breast cancer patients.

 ### Research Assistant, University of Connecticut and Servier
 - **Duration:** Mar 2024 - present
-- **Description:** Clinical trial design project.
+- **Description:** A project on the application of machine learning methods in adaptive clinical trial design.
+It includes the development of models for predicting survival times of censored individuals and their application to improve the accuracy of conditional power estimates for interim analyses.

 ### Research Assistant, University of Connecticut
 - **Duration:** Sep 2023 - present
 - **Description:** Summarized literature on subsampling methods in statistical models.
-Developed R package.
+Developed an R package which provides optimal subsampling methods for various statistical models such as generalized linear models, softmax regression, rare event logistic regression and quantile regression model.

+### Research Assistant, University of Connecticut
+- **Duration:** Jul 2024 - Aug 2024
+- **Description:** A project about the impact of social determinants of health (SDOH) and frailty index on accelerated aging in breast cancer patients.
+It includes pre-processing the data and performing statistical analyses on the All of Us platform.

 ### Teaching Assistant, Zhongnan University of Economics and Law
 - **Course Title:** Probability Theory
 - **Duration:** Sep 2020 - Jan 2021
-- **Description:** Assisted in course for 60+ students, graded homework and exams.
+- **Description:** Assisted in the undergraduate course Probability Theory for 60+ students, graded homework and exams.

 ## Awards